 Darn Skippy Productions present Zandra, Queen of Jazz — a play with original music, based on an extraordinary true story.

-The early development of this piece was supported by an Emerging Artist Bursary from Dun Laoghaire-Rathdown County Council Arts Office; with further support from dlr LexIcon Library.
+Further support from the dlr LexIcon Library.
+The early development of this piece was supported by an Emerging Artist Bursary from Dún Laoghaire-Rathdown County Council Arts Office.

 Written and Performed by: Roseanne Lynch